Comme Ils Disent

 And in the room I see that

-The men can't believe their eyes
+The guys can't believe their eyes

 Around three in the morning